-The Role of the Peer Leader in First-Year Programs
+The Role of Lion Leaders in First-Year Programs

-What is a Peer Leader?
-At Lindenwood University we view Peer Leaders as our ambassadors, representing the University to students and their families.
-A Peer Leader must feel a strong commitment to the campus community and always be willing to share their enthusiasm and pride for the Lindenwood learning experience with those around them.
-Peer Leaders will be looked to for guidance and support on a regular basis and must exemplify competency in the following core abilities:
+What is a Lion Leader?
+At Lindenwood University we view Lion Leaders as our ambassadors, representing the University to students and their families.
+A Lion Leader must feel a strong commitment to the campus community and always be willing to share their enthusiasm and pride for the Lindenwood learning experience with those around them.
+Lion Leaders will be looked to for guidance and support on a regular basis and must exemplify competency in the following core abilities:

 - Demonstrate a willingness to assist others.

 - Master and share knowledge about the University’s people, community, programs, policies, and procedures.

 - Use critical and creative thinking to solve problems, resolve conflicts, make decisions, and complete tasks.

 - Demonstrate flexibility and easily adapt to change.